gravitational/gravity/docs/6.x/installation.md

 * The hosts should be able to connect to each other, i.e. on the same private network.
 * You need the ability to create DNS entries for public access points.
-* You need to be able to obtain a valid SSL/TLS certificates for HTTPS.
+* You need to be able to obtain valid SSL/TLS certificates for HTTPS.

 ## CLI Installation